chrisjohnson16/astra-streaming-demo/README.md

 3. Navigate to `<YOUR PULSAR DIR>/conf` on your laptop.
 Move the existing `client.conf` file to `client.conf.local` and move the file you just downloaded into this directory with the name `client.conf`.

 ### Pulsar CLI
-The various Pulsar CLIs are installed as part of the Pulsar distribution and can be found the `<YOUR PULSAR DIR>/bin` directory.
+The various Pulsar CLIs are installed as part of the Pulsar distribution and can be found in the `<YOUR PULSAR DIR>/bin` directory.
 We will be using the following CLIs for this workshop:
 * pulsar-admin
 * pulsar-client